Football: Juventus ‘sorry and angry’ after exit from Champions League, says Allegri

-The defeat means struggling Juve can finish only third in Group H, which would earn them a place in the Europa League knockout stages.
+The defeat means the struggling Italian side can finish only third in Group H, which would earn them a place in the Europa League knockout stage.

 “More than the wrong approach, I think we were too soft in defence in the first half,” Allegri told reporters.
 “We are disappointed and angry because we are out of the Champions League.

-“Now we have to focus on the (Italian) league and also remain focused against Paris (St Germain next Wednesday) because we have at least to book a place in the Europa League.
+“Now we have to focus on the (Italian) league and also remain focused against Paris (Saint-Germain next Wednesday) because we have at least to book a place in the Europa League.

 “We made too many mistakes tonight but it’s not useful to talk about that now.
 I don’t consider this a failure.
 In football there are also defeats.